What is Deforestation?

 According to the Food and Agriculture Organization of the United Nations, forests cover more than 30 percent of the land on our planet.

-Of all the forests of the world, the tropical trees alone are known to provide the largest share of the climate mitigation that we need to protect our atmosphere.
-It’s because of this important characteristic people often refer to them as the ‘lungs of our planet.’
+Of all the forests of the world, the tropical trees near the equator are considered the most important, because they provide the largest share of the climate mitigation that we need to protect our atmosphere.
+Because of this important characteristic people often refer to them as the ‘lungs of our planet.’

 The tropical trees provide the largest share of the climate mitigation we need to protect our atmosphere.
 This photo is a Cloud Forest in Central Africa.
 Photo Credit: Getty Images